PAUSE • IDENTIFY • SHIFT • ALIGN • (REPEAT)

 -

-because clarity is a practice
+because this is a practice

 this isn’t about perfection — it’s about coming back, again and again